Cluster Backup and Restore

 >Restoring a Cluster from Backup

-NOTE Thales recommends Luna Network HSM Appliance Software 7.8.3 with cluster package 1.0.3, Luna HSM Firmware 7.8.2, and Luna HSM Client 10.6.0 to use clusters.
+NOTE Thales requires minimum Luna Appliance Software 7.8.5 with the lnh_cluster-1.0.4 package, Luna HSM Firmware 7.8.4, and Luna HSM Client 10.7.2 to use clusters in production environments.

 All keyrings on the cluster are encrypted with a SKS Master Key (SMK), which is stored on the V1 partition that created the cluster and cloned to the V1 partition on each joining cluster member.
 In the highly unlikely event that the SMK is lost from all members, the entire cluster is unrecoverable.
 Therefore, Thales recommends backing up the SMK to a Luna Backup HSM as part of your general recovery plan.
 This procedure requires an initialized Luna Backup HSM connected to the appliance.
 You must use LunaSH to back up or restore the cluster SMK.